jomit/AITrials/sign-language-recognition/README.md

 For this walkthrough we will use an Android Phone/Tablet as the Intelligent Edge device.
 The goal is to show how we can quickly create image recognition models using [Custom Vision Service](https://www.customvision.ai/) and export it to consume it offline at the Edge.

+If you just want to test the app you can download the APK file from [here](https://github.com/jomit/AITrials/blob/master/sign-language-recognition/sign-recognizer.apk?raw=true).

 ![Sign Language](https://raw.githubusercontent.com/jomit/AITrials/master/sign-language-recognition/signs.png)

 #### Setup

 - [Install Android Studio](https://developer.android.com/studio/index.html)

-- Download `dataset.zip` file and extract it
+- Download [dataset.zip](https://github.com/jomit/AITrials/blob/master/sign-language-recognition/dataset.zip?raw=true) file and extract it
     - Original dataset can be found [here](https://www.kaggle.com/datamunge/sign-language-mnist/version/1)

 #### Create Sign Language Recognition ML Model